 Years ago we used to have debates about whether open source or proprietary software was higher quality, by which we mostly meant fewer bugs.
 Coverity's reports each year showed that, in fact, open-source software did have a lower bug density on average.

-Not that it matters."Of course bug-free software matters," you insist.
+"Of course bug-free software matters," you insist.
 But you're wrong.
 As David Heinemeier Hansson persuasively argues, bugs are a fact of life in software, and FIXING THEM RIGHT THIS SECOND isn't what software users actually want, though many demand it.
 It's time to think differently about software bugs, even in open source.

 Bugs are normal.
 Get over it.

 The good news with software is that everything is fixable because, well, it's software.
 Ship a hardware widget, and you're somewhat stuck.
 Ship a software widget, and it's eminently fixable.

 Yes, buggy.
 As Heinemeier Hansson, founder of Rails and a principal at Basecamp, puts it:

 The only reliable, widely used way to ensure impeccable software quality is to write less software that does less stuff, and then spend eons honing that tiny lot.
 Such an approach, however, is very rarely compatible with commercial success or even programmer motivations (despite what many may claim).

 While no one likes bugs, far fewer people like the alternative: feature-less software.
 As Heinemeier Hansson continues, "How do you think the market would receive the iPhone 7, if its headline improvement was cutting 1/3 of the features to shrink the code base so it'd have fewer bugs?"